kamilazdybal/PCAfold/docs/tutorials/demo-handling-source-terms.rst

 Handling source terms
 #################################

-In this tutorial we present how source terms :cite:`Sutherland2009` of original state variables can be handled using **PCAfold**.
 This tutorial can be of interest to researchers working with reactive flows data sets.
+We present how source terms :cite:`Sutherland2009` of original state variables can be handled using **PCAfold**.